Back to Observability guides

 exporters: [otlp/jaeger]

-3. Convert existing instrumentation to OTLP
+3. Converting other formats to OTLP

-If your application already uses other instrumentation libraries or formats (e.g., Prometheus for metrics), you can still leverage OTLP and the OpenTelemetry ecosystem.
-The OpenTelemetry Collector supports a wide range of receivers that can ingest data in various formats and convert it to OTLP.
+If you're already generating telemetry data through other instrumentation libraries or formats (such as Prometheus metrics), you can still leverage OTLP and the OpenTelemetry ecosystem.

 receivers: